BielPimentaDev/trio/README.md

 ### Repository

 The **Repository** pattern abstracts the persistence layer of the application.
-By depending only on this interface, we can easily change the database type or how data is managed (e.g., using in-memory databases for unit testing).
+By depending only on this interface, he database type or how data is managed can be easily changed, like using in-memory databases for unit testing.

 ### Gateway

-In this project, we use two external APIs: one for payment processing and another for notifications.
-We chose not to depend directly on these external services, as they may change over time or be swapped for business reasons.
-Additionally, this design allows us to mock the API behaviors, preventing unnecessary requests during testing.
+In this project, the system communicates with two external APIs: one for payment processing and another for notifications.
+This design decouples the system from direct dependency on these services, allowing for future changes or replacements.
+It also enables mocking of API behaviors, reducing unnecessary requests during testing.

 ## Infrastructure

 The **Infrastructure** layer is responsible for communicating with external systems, such as databases or APIs.
-In this layer, we implement adapters that convert external systems into the interfaces defined in the **Ports** layer.
+In this layer, Was implemented an adapter that converts external systems into the interfaces defined in the **Ports** layer.

 ## REST API Endpoints